 Example in a task:

-- [.code]servers[0].name[.code] retrieves the name of the first server in the list (web1)
+servers[0].nameretrieves the name of the first server in the list (web1)servers[0].ipretrieves the ip of the first server (192.168.1.10)

 This allows you to dynamically access and use specific elements of nested data structures.

-Special Variables in Ansible
+Special variables in Ansible

 Ansible's special variables are predefined and offer insights into the system data, inventory, or execution context of a playbook or role.
 These variables are categorized into magic variables, connection variables, and facts, each serving a specific purpose.